elstamey/elstamey.github.io/library.md

 # Checking Out and Checking In Books

-- could easily be a custom variation of the update
+- Could easily be a custom variation of the update
-- using a status table to show if the book is in or out
+- Using a status table to show if the book is in or out
-- and any of this would be fine
+- Any of this would be fine

 --